What you can do

 Where it lives

 Nash Agent lives in the Nash Portal, and you can also work with it in Slack and the Nash mobile app — so you can reach it wherever your team already operates.
 It can additionally reach out to customers and drivers by text or voice on your behalf, always with your confirmation.
-See Channels for the details.How it works
+See Channels for how Slack, SMS, and voice work.How it works

 - Reason.
 It turns that context into conclusions — what happened, why it happened, what the options are — and recommendations with their assumptions stated.

-- Improve.
-It closes the loop: answers your question, produces a report, proposes an action for your approval, or takes the action — so the next delivery benefits from what this one taught it.
+- Act.
+It closes the loop: answers your question, produces a report, proposes an action for your approval, or takes the action — and, if your org has enabled memory and learning, carries what it learned forward.

 What Nash can do for a given person depends on their role and permissions in your organization, and on your org’s settings.
 If something isn’t available, it’s usually a permissions or settings choice — not a missing capability.